Loans

 Balance Transfer Credit Card

-If you have multiple credit cards or are dealing with overwhelming credit card debt, a balance transfer card may work for you.
+A balance transfer card may work for you if you have multiple credit cards or are dealing with overwhelming credit card debt.
 Balance transfer credit cards are meant to help people pay off accumulating credit card balances faster and potentially save money on interest rate charges along the way.
-Some signs that a balance transfer credit card won’t work well for you are if:

 • It will take you over three months to pay off your balances.